MorenaBarboni/Catana_ReplicationPackage/README.md

 </div>

 # GMMToken Experiment Branch
-This branch includes the experimental setup and data for the Lucids project.
+This branch includes the experimental setup and data for the GMMToken project.

 ## GMMToken Project Details